My Paris, Madrid, and Rome Adventure – Circa 1996

 Madrid

 Madrid will always hold a special place in my heart.
 It’s everything I want in a city.
 I had fun walking around and visiting museums.
 It’s so PWD-friendly!
-I did not have a difficult time guiding my mom, who was already 98% blind at that time, because they had facilities for the disabled practically everywhere (i.e. their sidewalks are made of cobblestones).
+I did not have a difficult time guiding my mom because they had facilities for the disabled practically everywhere (i.e. their sidewalks are made of cobblestones).
 They also had a tourist booth on practically every corner!

 When everyone was having their afternoon siesta, I went out to explore the streets of Madrid.
 I even remember going around the neighborhood of the hostel where we stayed – because my mom wanted some Fanta and bread & butter.
 And I was craving Madrid’s thick, creamy, frothy, and oh-so-delicious el chocolate caliente (hot chocolate).
 I also got addicted to hot, fresh churros.